gazebosim/gz-tools/README.md

 The Source Installation instructions should be used if you need the very latest software improvements, you need to modify the code, or you plan to make a contribution.

-Windows support: Currently, the library builds on Windows, but the `ign` command-line tool is not readily functional.
+Windows support: Currently, the library builds on Windows, but the `gz` command-line tool is not readily functional.
 We are investigating this.

 ## Binary Installation